 We’re here to give you some guidance on writing a eulogy that is a heartfelt, well-constructed remembrance for the person you’re honoring.
 After all, a eulogy is a celebration of some of the best qualities of a person.
 You want that moment to be special.
 Unique.
 Memorable.
 Let’s explore how to write a eulogy so that you’ll be prepared to make what you say the meaningful tribute you want it to be.
 And if you're struggling with what to write, look no further with these eulogy examples and tips.

-Alternatively, why not use our Eulogy Writing Service.
+Alternatively, why not use our Eulogy Template.

 What is a Eulogy?